mfountoulakis/jekyll-blog/_posts/2016-09-05-welcome-to-jekyll.md

 ---
 Stripe makes it very easy for developers to process payments in their Rails apps.

-However, models and controllers can easily become overwrought with logic.
-We'll export this logic to service objects each designed to perform one particular task.
-Service objects are simply specialized classes designed to perform
+However, models and controllers can easily become overwrought with logic and there's no standard way to organize the different scenarios.
+In this post we'll export this logic to a series of chained service objects, each designed to perform one particular task.

+First, lets look at what's needed to charge customers with stipe.
+Stripe gives you the main components for creating a charge in their documentation https://stripe.com/docs/custom-form .

 <!-- excerpt -->
-We'll instantiate
+We'll instantiate our CreateStripeCustomerService in our payment_controller.rb create method
 ```ruby
 def create
   @payment = Payment.create(payment_params)